kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 18 --> 103-commasWrite a command that lists all the files and directories of the current directory, separated by commas (,)

 file 19 -->school.mgc Create a magic file school.mgc that can be used with the command file to detect School data files.
-School data files always contain the string SCHOOL at offset 0.
+School data files always contain the string SCHOOL at offset  0.<final file>.